Using Erd\H{o}s's methods to study Yorke's problems: Bifurcation Laws for Diffeomorphisms

-\begin{proposition} Assume $dim(S)=3$ and let $f_t:S\to S$, $t\in(0,1)$ be a $C^3$--isotopy.
-Then, the possible saddle-node, period-doubling, and type $m\geq3$ bifurcations can only have the following forms (see Figure \ref{fig4}): \begin{enumerate} \item A saddle-node bifurcation where two periodic orbits of Orbit Index $0$ collide with one another and disappear. \item A period-doubling bifurcation of either one of the forms - $0\to(-1,1)$, $-1\to(-1,0)$. \item Type $m\geq3$ bifurcations of the form $-1\to(-1,1,-1)$ or $1\to(1,-1,1)$. \end{enumerate} In other words, the possible bifurcation laws when $S$ is three-dimensional are precisely the admissible rules from the two-dimensional case in Proposition \ref{rules2}, plus the additional $5$ forms of bifurcations given above.
-Consequentially, the possible $n>3$-junctions are as in Figure \ref{rules3d} - or, in other words, every $n$-junction takes one of the following forms: \begin{itemize} \item A cycle of Orbit Index $\pm1$ which splits into $n-1$ cycles of Orbit Index $0$ and one cycle of Orbit Index $\pm1$ (respectively). \item A cycle of Orbit Index $\pm1$ which splits either into $2k$ cycles of Orbit Index $-1$ and $k$ cycles of Orbit Index $1$, or the opposite (where $3k=n$). \end{itemize} \end{proposition} \begin{proof} Let $x$ be a periodic orbit - for simplicity, we assume it is a fixed point.
+\begin{proposition} Assume $dim(S)=3$ and let $f_t:S\to S$, $t\in(0,1)$ be a $C^1$ one-parameter family.
+Then, the possible saddle-node, period-doubling and type $m\geq3$ bifurcations for type $0$ orbits can only have the following forms (see Figure \ref{fig4}): \begin{enumerate} \item A saddle-node bifurcation, where two periodic orbits of Mallet-Yorke Index $0$ collide with one another and disappear. \item A period-doubling bifurcation of either one of the forms - $0\to(-1,1)$, $-1\to(-1,0)$. \item Type $m\geq3$ bifurcations of the form $-1\to(-1,1,-1)$ or $1\to(1,-1,1)$. \end{enumerate} In other words, the possible bifurcation laws when $S$ is three-dimensional are precisely the admissible rules from the two-dimensional case in Proposition \ref{rules2} plus the additional $5$ forms of bifurcations given above.
+Consequentially, the possible $n>3$-junctions are as in Figure \ref{rules3d} - or every $n$-junction takes one of the following forms: \begin{itemize} \item A periodic orbit of Mallet-Yorke Index $\pm1$ which splits into $n-1$ distinct periodic orbits of Mallet-Yorke Index $0$, and one periodic orbit of Mallet-Yorke Index $\pm1$. \item A periodic orbit of Mallet-Yorke Index $\pm1$ which splits either into $2j$ periodic orbits of Mallet-Yorke Index $-1$ and $j$ periodic orbits of Mallet-Yorke Index $1$, or the opposite. \end{itemize} \end{proposition} \begin{proof} Let $x$ be a periodic orbit - for simplicity, we assume it is a fixed point.
 We study the admissible bifurcations it can undergo depending on whether $\phi(x)=0,1,-1$.
-In each case, we denote the eigenvalues of the differential by $(\lambda_1,\lambda_2,\lambda_3)$, and recall that as the isotopy $f_t:S\to S$, $t\in(0,1)$ is orientation--preserving, we always have $\lambda_1\cdot\lambda_2\cdot\lambda_3>0$.
+In each case, we denote the eigenvalues of the differential by $(\lambda_1,\lambda_2,\lambda_3)$ and recall that as the one-parameter family $f_t:S\to S$, $t\in(0,1)$, is an orientation-preserving isotopy, we always have $\lambda_1\cdot\lambda_2\cdot\lambda_3>0$.
 Therefore, if there are negative multipliers, there are precisely two - and if there are complex-conjugate multipliers, again, there are exactly two.
 In particular, whatever the case, there always exists at least one positive eigenvalue.

 We prove the statement on a case-by-case basis.
 We denote the multipliers by their values.
 Therefore, for brevity, we now introduce the following notations: \begin{itemize} \item $\lambda=\alpha$ if $\lambda\in(0,1)$. \item $\lambda=\beta$ if $\lambda>1$, \item $\lambda=\gamma$ if $\lambda\in(-1,0)$. \item $\lambda=\delta$ if $\lambda<-1$. \end{itemize}